 If you have an older system, it certainly is not as efficient as their air conditioning systems of today.
 When looking into whether to repair or replace your older air conditioner, keep in mind efficiency equals savings on electric bills.
 In many cases, the savings achieved on electricity makes up for the upfront costs of a new system in a short period of time.

 9. Freon is anything but free

 As we mentioned earlier, an important matter to consider is the continued availability of the refrigerant your system uses.
-Under federal Environmental Protection Agency regulations, Freon (R22 refrigerant) will no longer be used after 2020.
+Under federal Environmental Protection Agency regulations, Freon (R22 refrigerant) can no longer be produced or imported in the U.S. effective January 2020.
 If your system was installed before 2010, it likely is cooled with R22.

-Now that the Freon phase-out is on the horizon, the cost of Freon is on the rise.
-This has resulted in R22 refrigerant related repair costs rapidly increasing and once the 2020 sunset is here, there will be no more R22 available for repairs.
+Now that the Freon phase-out is complete, only reclaimed R22 is available for repairs.
+Not surprisingly, the cost of the dwindling supply is very high.
+This has resulted in R22 refrigerant related repair costs rapidly increasing.

 How long should an air conditioner last?
 Making a final decision.